CONSERVATION & MOLECULAR ECOLOGY

 Hannah Hoff, Ph.D. candidate

-I am interested in combining molecular tools and field experiments to increase the specificity of our understanding of community interactions.
-Specifically, I will use data on diet specialization, plant diversity, migratory behavior, and plant-herbivore feedbacks to explore food web relationships in Yellowstone National Park.
+Hannah is interested in combining molecular tools and field experiments to increase the specificity of our understanding of community interactions.
+Specifically, she uses data on diet specialization, plant diversity, migratory behavior, and plant-herbivore feedbacks to explore food web relationships in Yellowstone National Park.

 Picture